 The Census Benefit

 Is it really possible to collect feedback from every single person?
 The larger the group, of course, the most difficult this challenge becomes.
-Plus, consider who’s actually included in “everyone” — is it only adults?
-The word “census” itself comes from Latin, which suggests that the earliest census was conducted by the Romans — although they may have only counted men.
+Plus, consider who is actually included in “everyone” — is it only adults?
+The word “census” comes from the Latin word “censere” meaning “assess”, which suggests that the earliest census was conducted by the Romans — although they may have only counted men.
 These kinds of decisions clearly have an impact on the results of the study.
 If you only hear mens’ opinions, will you be able to address the issues and concerns of women?

 The Survey Advantage